-St. Clairsville, OH (October 5, 2012) - Belmont College announced today that the Trustees Scholarship would be extended through the Spring 2013 Semester for all eligible 2012 high school graduates.
-Normally Trustees Scholars must enter Belmont College no later than the fall term immediately following their high school graduation, however this year Belmont has decided to extend the Scholarship an extra term for eligible 2012 graduates.
+“Typically, Trustees Scholars must enter Belmont College no later than the fall term immediately following their high school graduation, “ said Dr. Paul Gasparro, President.
+“However, this year we have decided to once again extend the scholarship an extra term for eligible 2015 graduates.”

 Comprehensive community colleges, like Belmont, are a less expensive alternative to many higher priced four-year institutions.
-From the 2006/2007 through the 2011/2012 academic years, Belmont has awarded $2,319,068 to local students through the Trustees Scholarship.
+From the 1989/90 through the 2014/2015 academic years, Belmont has awarded nearly $9 million to local students through the Trustees Scholarship.

-2012 high school graduates must meet eligibility requirements in order to receive the Trustees Scholarship extension meaning that they must enroll at Belmont for the Spring 2013 Semester.
-Additionally these students must meet residency requirements for Belmont, Harrison, or Monroe Counties and have graduated from a high school in one of these Counties.
+2015 high school graduates must meet eligibility requirements in order to receive the Trustees Scholarship extension, meaning that they must enroll at Belmont College for the Spring 2016 semester.
+Additionally, these students must meet residency requirements for Belmont, Harrison, or Monroe Counties, and have graduated from a high school in one of these counties.

-Some of the fastest growing career fields in the country such as nursing, healthcare assistants, and information systems employ Belmont College graduates.
-The College offers not only certificate and degree programs in the areas of business, allied health, public safety, industrial technologies, and engineering technologies but also the Associate of Arts (AA) and the Associate of Science (AS) degrees; the AA and AS degrees are virtually the first two years of a bachelor’s degree.
+Some of the fastest growing career fields such as nursing, healthcare assistants, and information systems employ Belmont College graduates.
+The College offers not only certificate and degree programs in the areas of business, allied health, public safety, industrial technologies, and engineering technologies, but also the Associate of Arts and the Associate of Science degrees; the AA and AS degrees are virtually the first two years of a bachelor’s degree.